SKindij/Node.js-Basics/README.md

 # basics-of-Node.js
 &emsp;Node.js runs the **V8 JavaScript engine** (_core of Google Chrome_) outside of the browser.
 This allows Node.js to be very performant.
 When Node.js performs an I/O operation, like reading from the network, accessing a database or the filesystem, instead of blocking the thread and wasting CPU cycles waiting, Node.js will resume the operations when the response comes back. <br>
 &emsp; ECMAScript standards can be used without problems, as you don’t have to wait for all your users to update their browsers.

+## Node.js has a vast number of libraries
+&emsp;_npm helped the ecosystem of node.js proliferate and now the npm registry hosts almost 500.000 open source packages you can freely use;_
+* Express - simple powerful way to create a web server.
+Its minimalist approach, focused on the core features of a server, is key to its success.
+* Meteor - incredibly powerful full-stack framework to building apps with JS, sharing code on the client and the server.
+It integrates with frontend libs React, Vue and Angular.
+Can be used to create mobile apps as well.
+* Next.js - a framework to render server-side rendered React applications.
+* Micro - very lightweight server to create asynchronous HTTP microservices.
+* Socket.io - real-time communication engine to build network applications.
+* SvelteKit: Sapper - framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.
+Offers SSR and more!
+* Remix - fullstack web framework for building excellent user experiences for the web.
+It comes out of the box with everything you need to build modern web applications (both frontend and backend) and deploy them to any JS-based runtime environment (including Node.js).
+* Fastify - fast and efficient web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture, inspired by Hapi and Express.